Hřiměždice: Sport

 Hřiměždice is known for a flooded quarry after granite mining, which is used for recreation and where an extreme water jumping competition called High Jump is held every year.

 Sights

-The landmarks of Hřiměždice are the castle and the church.
+The main landmarks of Hřiměždice are the castle and the church.
 The Church of Saint Anne was originally a chapel from around 1700, which was extended into the church in 1797.
 It is a simple late Baroque building.

 The Hřiměždice Castle was first documented in 1788.
 It is a small one-story castle in the Baroque and Neoclassical styles.
 The castle used to have a tower, which was removed during the reconstruction in 1945.